Health Science

 HS 066 C Selected Topics for NURS 297 C 0.5-2 Units

-Prerequisite(s): Acceptance in the Nursing Program
+Prerequisite(s): Acceptance in the Nursing Program.

 Term hours: 9-36 lecture.
 This course correlates with NURS 297 C. Students will recall and build upon the curricular concepts learning in preceding nursing courses of patient centered care, safety, oxygenation, regulation and movement using teamwork and collaboration, professionalism, evidence based practice, quality improvement and informatics, to apply the nursing process and provide effective care to promote synthesis and competence necessary for entry into practice.
 Pass/No Pass/Letter Grade Option.